‘A walking shadow, a poor player, that struts and frets this hour upon the stage and is then heard no more’ – Macbeth

 …In other words: show your personality.

-There are three crucial elements to a great headshot: emotion, connectivity and personality.
+It may be said that, Shakespeare’s Advice For A Great Headshot contains three crucial elements: emotion, connectivity and personality.
 Without these three key components working in harmony, the headshot is just a headshot and won’t grab the attention of the viewer.
 In it’s most basic function – getting you noticed – it will have failed.

 Remember there are thousands of actors out there and there’ll be quite a few with a similar look to you.
 Therefore you need to ensure your headshot makes you stand out from the crowd, so that when a casting director looks at it we want them to think ‘yes’ this is exactly who I’m looking for.